lipovec-t/vi-gaussian-dpm/README.md

 - Assignment probabilities $\phi_{nt}$

 We use synthetic data $x$, that is produced using the data package of the project, to learn the posterior distribution $q(v,\eta^\*,z)$ of the model explained above.
 Given the posterior one can then estimate cluster means $\theta_l^*$, cluster assignments $z_n$ and cluster weights $\pi_l$ using well known estimators like the MMSE/MAP estimator.
 Note that the marginal distributions to do so are already obtained as output from the algorithm.

+## References
+<a id="1">[1]</a>
+T. Lipovec,
+“Variational Inference for Dirichlet Process Mixtures and Application to Gaussian Estimation,” Master’s thesis, TU Wien, 2023.

+<a id="1">[2]</a>
+E. Šauša,
+“Advanced Bayesian Estimation in Hierarchical Gaussian Models: Dirichlet Process Mixtures and Clustering Gain,” Master’s thesis, TU Wien, 2024.

+<a id="1">[3]</a>
+D. M. Blei and M. I. Jordan,
+“Variational Inference for Dirichlet Process Mixtures,” Bayesian Analysis, vol. 1, no. 1, pp. 121-143, 2006.

+<a id="1">[4]</a>
+D. M. Blei, A. Kucukelbir, and J. D. McAuliffe, “Variational Inference: A Review for Statisticians,” Journal of the American Statistical Association, vol. 112, no. 518, pp. 859-877, 2018.